BrowserBox/BrowserBox/docs/docker_README.md

 For the Docker image, the token is `token2` for the NPM and repository copies, the token is `bhvNDh6XYZ`

-You can enable `https://` by adding certificates (such as from LetsEncrypt) into the `$APP/sslcert/master/` directory where $APP is the source directory of Viewfinder that contains the `server.js` file (i.e ./Viewfinder/src/ in the repository copy).
+You can enable `https://` by adding certificates (such as from LetsEncrypt) into the `$APP/sslcert/master/` directory where $APP is the source directory of BrowserBox that contains the `server.js` file (i.e ./BrowserBox/src/ in the repository copy).

 ## Applications

-Viewfinder enables a number of different applications depending on your problem space:
+BrowserBox enables a number of different applications depending on your problem space:

 **Product space**
 - Remote browser isolation for security, risk mitigation and privacy